WizzyBots/DiscTools/docs/Commands.rst

 Why use these?
 **************
-If you write many commands then then :func:`disctools.commands.inject` may become repetitive hence you can trade some readability and use implicit instance creation provided by these classes.
+If you write many commands then :func:`disctools.commands.inject` may become repetitive hence you can trade some readability and use implicit instance creation provided by these classes.

 .. note::